shilpathota/99-leetcode-solutions/Problem_30/README.md

 But there might be something missing with this solution.
 This will not work if there are unicode characters.

+#### Follow up

+What if the inputs contain unicode characters?
+How would you adapt your solution to such case?

+#### Answer

+Use a hash Map instead of a fixed size counter.
+Imagine allocating a large size array to fit the entire range of unicode characters, which could go up to more than 1 million.
+A hash table is a more generic solution and could adapt to any range of characters.

 ```java
 class Solution {
     public boolean isAnagram(String s, String t) {